 This month we’re introducing our brand new interview series ‘Productivity Apps in Test’.
 There are so many different Productivity Apps out there and every Time Management Workshop will recommend different apps.
 Our Productivity Ninjas will be testing various Productivity Apps and let you know how they are getting on and whether they would recommend the apps.
-This week, Cara Delaney, Think Productive UK’s Head of Client Experience, will share her experience testing the mindfulness app, Calm.
+This week, Cara Delaney, Think Productive UK’s Head of Client Experience and Mindfulness Ninja, will share her experience testing the mindfulness app, Calm.

 Chosen App: Calm

 Available on: Apple and on the Web

 Here at Think Productive North America, we meditate before our daily morning huddle, using the Body Scan guided meditation on Calm.
 I find it does go some way to help me find an inner calm and to better manage my attention.
 I was curious to see how the app might help with conscious practice both at home and at work (it’s all the same brain!).